 Take 5 minutes to identify the 3-5 projects for each of your process goals now.

 Related post: How To Prioritize Any List: The 9 Square Tool

-Step 5: Break Down Your Outcomes Into Action Steps
+Step 4: Break Down Projects Into Milestones

 - Secure domain

 - Set up WordPress site

 - Write & publish the content as per the calendar